What is the process to obtain a divorce in Jamaica?

 supreme court in Jamaica West Indies

 The COVID-19 pandemic presented many couples with an unprecedented challenge.
 Beyond the often-lethal impact of the disease itself, many couples also experienced job loss (particularly women), immense stress as a result of parenting kids through remote learning, and a correspondingly diminished sex drive.
-Any of these factors alone might deepen an already cracked marriage, but it feels as though there’s also something deeper and more philosophical, happening in the divorces taking place this year.
-To read more about the effects of covid on divorces, click here
+Any of these alone might deepen an already cracked marriage, but it feels as though there’s also something deeper and more philosophical, happening in the divorces taking place this year.
+To read more about the effects of covid on divorces, click here.

 In the case of Kimber v Kimber (2000), it highlighted the factors that would determine if you are in a common-law relationship.
 They are as follows: